psypanda/hashID/README.md

 * Supply new regular expressions (please take a look at hashinfo.xlsx first)
 * Change existing regular expression (please provide a resource why the current regex might be wrong)
 * Work on the "hashid.xlsx" spreadsheet by providing example hashes or reading resources
-* Fix anything noted in the "Known issues" section below
+* Fix anything noted in the "Known issues" section

 Known issues
 ------